korneliarhyu/uangkoo/README.md

 # uangkoo

-A new Flutter project on Youtube by Septiawan Aji Pradana.
+A beginner-friendly Flutter project on Youtube by Septiawan Aji Pradana.